Do you run promotions in your salon?

 Salon Marketing Ideas to Promote Your Salon Offer

 Below are the most effective ways to promote your salon offer.
-If you want more inspiration for how you can promote your salon offer, you can check out my complete list of salon marketing ideas
+If you want more inspiration for how you can promote your salon offer, you can check out our Marketing 100 series of videos.

 Google Ads

-These are the ads that that show up at the top of Google search result.
-You can be specific with your target group when you setup your promotion ad.
+These are the ads that show up at the top of Google search results.
+You can be specific with your target group when you set up your promotion ad.
 You can specify that the person needs to be based in your town and select a number of phrases when your ad should show.
 For example for searches like “hair salon near me” or “nail salon in Chicago”.

 This means that the people who are exposed to your offer are already looking for a salon in their area.
 So your offer will show just at the right time.